Slavery in the Rashidun Caliphate: Background

+The incident mentioned of Muhammed buying a white slave for the price of two black slaves were described in a passage of Sunan an-Nasa'i: "A slave came and pledged to the Prophet to emigrate, and the Prophet did not realize that he was a slave.
+Then his master came looking for him.
+The Prophet said: 'Sell him to me,' and he bought him for two black slaves.
+Then he did not accept the pledge from anyone until he asked: 'Is he a slave?"'

+Among the wives of Muhammed, Juwayriya bint al-Harith was a slave who had been manumitted on condition that she married him, while Safiya bint Huayy, had been his slave before he manumitted her on condition of marriage.

+In addition to his eleven wives, Muhammed also had two slave concubines, Maria al-Qibtiyya and Rayhana bint Zayd.

+Among his other female slaves are noted Salma, who acted as midwife and nurse to his wives and daughters; Um Ayyash, Maymona bt.
+Sa'd, and his own old nurse Um Ayman.

+The accounts of Ibn Qayyim al-Jawziyya stated the name of 39 of Muhammed's slaves, male and female: “These are the names of Muhammad’s male slaves: Yakan Abu Sharh, Aflah, ‘Ubayd, Dhakwan, Tahman, Mirwan, Hunayn, Sanad, Fadala Yamamin, Anjasha al-Hadi, Mad’am, Karkara, Abu Rafi’, Thawban, Ab Kabsha, Salih, Rabah, Yara Nubyan, Fadila, Waqid, Mabur, Abu Waqid, Kasam, Abu ‘Ayb, Abu Muwayhiba, Zayd Ibn Haritha, and also a black slave called Mahran, who was re-named (by Muhammad) Safina (`ship’)... [...]
+The Prophet’s female Slaves “are Salma Um Rafi’, Maymuna daughter of Abu Asib, Maymuna daughter of Sa’d, Khadra, Radwa, Razina, Um Damira..."

+Anwar Hekmat noted that Muhammad owned fourteen male and female slaves upon his death.

+The life of Muhammad was considered to be a model for other Muslims, and many of the acts performed by him was seen as a role model for succeeding generations of Muslims.
+Muhammed's treatment of slaves and conduct of slavery and slave trade was not an exception to this.

 Slave trade

 The slave trade in the Rashidun Caliphate was built upon a combination of the enslavement of war captives during the Early Muslim conquests of the Caliphate; tributary and taxation slaves; as well as commercial slave trade by slave merchants.

 War captives

 During the Rashidun Caliphate, the Caliphate's first wave of Early Muslim conquests expanded outside of the Arabian Peninsula and founded an Empire.
 The new Empire of the Caliphate expanded to Byzantine Palestine and Syria in the North, Egypt in the West and Persia in the East.

 The military expansion of the Empire took place in parallel with a slave trade with war captives, which expanded in parallel with the conquests, when captives of subjugated non-Muslim peoples were killed or enslaved.
 This was viewed as legitimate by Islamic law, in which kafir (non-Muslims) of Dar al-harb (non-Muslim lands) were viewed as legitimate targets of enslavement.